simon-ritchie/apysc/docs_src/source/click.md

 The `unbind_click` interface can remove the binded click event from a `DisplayObject` instance.

-The following example is removing the click event by the `unbind_click` method and if you click the rectangle, nothing will happen.
+The following example removes the click event by the `unbind_click` method, and nothing happens if you click the rectangle.

 ```py
 # runnable